 - Production & Manufacturing Fraud.
 Sometimes fraud involves production violations, for example, promises that the production process will involve certain inspections or quality checks, or certain production steps that are ignored or falsified.
 Another type of fraud is when scientific grant money or public service grant money is spent differently than was promised in the terms of the grant.

 Whistleblowers who suspect qui tam fraud should immediately seek an experienced False Claims Act attorney before stepping forward as a relator in a qui tam case.
 This is partially due to the complexities of qui tam litigation, and partially to protect the whistleblower’s own rights in connection with filing a qui tam case.

 For example, telling other people about the fraud is a bad idea, since they could file the case themselves, even if they only know what you told them.
 The first to file the case usually recovers the entire reward.
 Though whistleblowers are protected by United States laws – and compensated well when they bring forward a winning qui tam case – they can face many questions and possible retaliation when coming forward with a qui tam action.
 Bringing a case is an important step and should be considered from all sides.

-Call Us At (206) 324-8969 Today To Schedule A Free Consultation With An Experienced Seattle False Claims Lawyer.
+Call Me At (206) 324-8969 Today To Schedule A Free Consultation With An Experienced Seattle False Claims Lawyer.

 There is no fee for this call, and I can provide you with a completely confidential phone consultation.